kcbutler456/fraud-detection/README.md

 ## Results and Conclusion

-Due to the sevearly imbalanced nature of the classes, with the rare class being fraud, we will keep an eye on the balanced accuracy results from the confusion matrix output instead of the standard accuracy metric.
+Due to the severely imbalanced nature of the classes, with the rare class being fraud, we will keep an eye on the balanced accuracy results from the confusion matrix output instead of the standard accuracy metric.
 This balanced accuracy takes into account prevalence of the respective classes.
-Additionly, we will use kappa to measure the aggreement between the predicted and test data.
+Additionally, we will use kappa to measure the agreement between the predicted and test data.
 Using the same six variables across each model and comparing them side by side, we can quickly rule out support vector machine for this data and machine learning task.
 It performed the worst with balanced accuracy ranging from .67 to .76.
 Additionally, the rate of false negatives was too high to deem acceptable for this business task.
-This leaves the deicision tree classifier and the random forest classifier (ensemble learning method).
+This leaves the decision tree classifier and the random forest classifier (ensemble learning method).
 Due to machine memory limitations, I was limited in the number of trees I could run.
-Therefore, I decided to compare the results of the random forest at 10, 20, and 30 tree ensemble.
+Therefore, I decided to compare the results of the random forest at 10, 20, and 30 tree ensembles.
 Of these, the decision tree classifier with 20 trees performed the best with a balanced accuracy of .86 and a kappa value of .83.
 Comparing this to our decision tree confusion matrix output, we can see the random forest outperformed, with the decision tree balance accuracy of .85 and a kappa value of .81.
 Additionally, the false positive rate improved slightly with the random forest classifier.

 With all of the confusion matrix output considered, we can conclude the random forest classifier is the best model for this method.
-Further tuning and hyper parameteraization can also be considered to improve this model further.
-Additionally, in a real business senario, we would have access to much more predictive variables.
+Further tuning and hyper parameterization can also be considered to improve this model further.
+Additionally, in a real business scenario, we would have access to much more predictive variables.
 For example, we may include information about the customer or their occupation.
 This type of data may lend itself to higher accuracy in predicting fraud data in financial transactions.

 ## References
 - Federal Trade Commission.
 (2020, January).
 Consumer Sentinel Network Data Book 2019. https://www.ftc.gov/system/files/documents/reports/consumer-sentinel-network-data-book-2019/consumer_sentinel_network_data_book_2019.pdf.